 Churches and groups which become cult-like and eventually, perhaps, full-blown cults share some common characteristics.
 It is of note that many have a traditional evangelical source and that their leaders often come from separatist, pious, fervent religious groups.
 Our pastor was brought up in a religious community isolated from the rest of the world (similar to the Hutterian Brethren) which, by his description, exhibited strong cult-like tendencies.

 Our church developed these well-documented and common characteristics:

-The following 'Red Flags' describe these and other typical traits in a little more detail:
+The following generic 'Red Flags' describe these and other typical traits of abusive church leadership in a little more detail:

 Dangerous leaders include those who believe that because their vision for the church is unique, superior and direct from God that God’s mind and their mind are becoming fused.
 They begin to see their own actions as God’s.
 Those who oppose them are opposing God.
 When this happens, watch out!
 They won’t phrase it that way.
 They may not even realize what they are doing.
 They feel they have a special place as God’s appointed spokesperson in the congregation.
 Because of this they begin to steamroll over anyone in their way.
 Because they are anointed, they soon feel they have a role in rooting out imperfections among lesser Christians, and they can do it with gusto.